Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/Assigment-outline.md

 Grading:
 Mandatory: Focus on one specific instance of the problem and show it's explicit solution
-Extra: generalise your solution to something as close to an automation as you can develop Number of properties ensured is multiplicative to your grade.
+Extra: generalize your solution to something as close to an automation as you can develop Number of properties ensured is multiplicative to your grade.
 Example:
 -- Suppose the basic route means 10 points and the extra route +5 points.
-    If you ensure 2 properties on the mandatory route you get 2*10 = 20 points mandatory AND extra routes you get 2*10 + 2*5 = 20 + 10 = 30 points
+If you ensure 2 properties on the mandatory route you get 2*10 = 20 points mandatory AND extra routes you get 2*10 + 2\*5 = 20 + 10 = 30 points
 Items 1 and 2 should be written in your project's README.md whatever route you choose